scjgit/Email/README.md

 5. execute ```gulp web``` or ``` node myServer.js``
 6. Access : http://localhost:3000/

-Note:
+#####Note:

 1. Update the email info in the config file for sending mails.

-Configuring Gmail account
+######Configuring Gmail account

 1. You can configure OAuth2 with NodeMailer to use it with Gmail nodemailer supports XOAUTH2 authentication protocol.
 To use this you need to obtain a Client ID and a Client Secret from Google API Console (Open "API Access" and create "Client ID for web applications") and then request a refresh token for an user.
 <br>[more info - nodemailer/#xoauth2](http://adilapapaya.com/docs/nodemailer/#xoauth2)

-2. or you can follow these steps https://www.google.com/settings/security/lesssecureapps (not recommended) or you can change to another email priveder (Hotmail, Yahoo,etc).
+2. Or you can follow these steps https://www.google.com/settings/security/lesssecureapps (not recommended) or you can change to another email priveder (Hotmail, Yahoo,etc).
 But the problem can't be solved as it is.